 The CADS curriculum will consist of 9 credits of data science coursework and a 3-credit practicum as outlined below:

-This course provides fundamental skills needed to design and implement analysis of structured data sets.
-Students will learn data analysis techniques using numeric, textual, and tabular data.
-This course will utilize the Python programming language.
+This course provides fundamental skills for developing software for the analysis of structured data sets.
+Students will learn data analysis techniques using numeric, textual, and tabular data in the context of data science topics such as information retrieval, textual analysis, and basic machine learning.

 Databases for Data Science